www.suzukicycles.org ALL SUZUKI MOTOCYCLES EVER BUILT

 Comments: ”Bike is of the year 1981

-I have asked Franek for more info and owner's comments but didn't get a reply.
+I have asked Franek for more info and owner's comments but he didn't reply.

 Here's another picture of Franek's bike.